WildcatIP/other.js/GETSTARTED.md

 [Feature](https://apps.other.chat/docs/Feature.html) is the base unit of other.js.
 Perhaps unsurprisingly, a Chatternet feature is simply an ES6 module that exports an instance of the Feature class.

-From there, nearly all features will want to use its high level API to listen and respond to events.
-For example, to automatically replace the word "The" with "Teh" in all user input, one could write:
+From there, most features will want to use its high level API to listen and respond to events.
+For example, to automatically replace the word "The" with "Teh" in all user input:
 ```js
 const {Feature} = require('other')